masc-ucsc/docs/docs/pyrope/03-bundle.md

 ## Tuples vs arrays

 Tuples are ordered, as such, it is possible to use them as arrays.
+Tuples and arrays share most behavior/operations, the key difference is that arrays are unnamed with the same type for all the entries.

 ```
 var bund1 = (0,1,2,3,4) // ordered and can be used as an array